-This is our weekly chance to let you all know what is happening in the land of yipiyap so that everyone is in the loop with what’s going on.
+This is our weekly chance to let you all know what is happening in the land of Yipiyap so that everyone is in the loop with what’s going on.
 It is important that you read it as it will often contain key information and reminders and is the main way we exchange news and views.
-As importantly, reading it will ensure that all of you feel part of this great team throughout your time with us.
-Tutors have often fed back how much they look forward to the regular contact with the yipiyap community and if you ever want to make a contribution to the update, just let me know.
+Just as importantly, reading it will ensure that all of you feel part of this great team throughout your time with us.
+Tutors have often fed back how much they look forward to the regular contact with the Yipiyap community and if you ever want to make a contribution to the update, just let me know.

-The general format of the update is a little something about what Anne and I have been up to, our Regional Directors’ News section where they flag up regional progress and affairs, our Wall of Happy for us all to post on when we have something great to shout about and also our Tutor Buddy Top 20 Spotify Mix, the 20 favorite tunes of each buddy couple (10 each obviously!).
+The general format of the update is a little something about what Anne and I have been up, our Regional Directors’ News section where regional progress and affairs are posted, pedagogy corner hosted by our new Regional Director and very first Yipiyap Franchisee Richard, our Wall of Happy where we get a chance to shout about something great that’s happened and also our Tutor Top 20, the 20 favourite tunes of each buddy couple (10 each obviously!)
 News about forthcoming events and useful information will also be posted so it is a worthwhile read.
-There is also our yipiyap Mantra at the end.
+There is also our Yipiyap Mantra at the end.

 We really hope that this is informative for you all and something that you will enjoy reading each week!

 It was great to meet you all last week at the Induction Days, you’re all even better in person rather than on Zoom!!!!
 It was brilliant to see you immersing yourselves in all matters Yipiyap over the two days and throwing yourself into the self defence course as well!
 I hope you have seen your photos on Twitter!!
 Remember to follow us as we do post lots of things on there!
 I hope that everyone has had a brilliant first week at school and you are enjoying the ride so far.
 I know you are all going to be fantastic!